Jury Review & Standards

 Work Sample Delivery/Shipping Location:

 Because Craft NB no longer has a physical office, items must be shipped or delivered to The Charlotte Street Arts Center between January 18th – 22nd, from 9am – 1pm.
+Due to Covid-19 and the current Orange Phase in the province, you’re being asked to call upon arrival at the Charlotte Street Arts Centre and will be met by someone to receive your work in a way that limits contact.

 Please ensure to pay the $25+tax jury fee along with your application and work samples.
 Pay online here, or include a cheque with your work samples.